virtualos/cpanel_addon-maldet/README.md

 Allows configuration and individual account scanning as well as daily cron setup

-Download the latest release here: https://github.com/steadramon/cpanel_addon-maldet/releases
+[No more maintenance] Download the latest release here: https://github.com/steadramon/cpanel_addon-maldet/releases

 Install with the following: